karen-ka/cs1300-capstone/README.md

 - [ ] Finish game detail page.
 - [x] Make logo clickable, should redirect to home page.
 (User dashboard if logged in, otherwise home page if logged out)

-# Working on the Front End:

-Run `npm start` and edit files as usual.
+# Installing (First Time Only)

+Run `npm install` to download all required dependencies.

-# Working on the Back End:
+# Working Locally (Dev)

+Run `node server.js` to startup the backend and `npm start` to startup the front-end.
+The front-end supports hot-reloading.

+# Deploying Application (Prod)

-Run `npm run-script build` first to build the React App.
+Run `npm run-script build` to build the React App.
 Then run `node server.js` to start the server.

-# IMPORTANT:

-The server and react dev server run on different port.
-If you want to run both at the same time, you will need to edit the port number in `server.js`